drewsilcock/drewsilcock.github.io/_posts/2014-07-15-personal-cheatsheet.md

 ## Vim

+### Vim functions

+Here's the syntax for declaring vim script functions:

+{% highlight vim lineanchors %}
+functions MyFunction ()
+    do first thing
+    do second thing
+endfunction
+{% endhighlight %}

+And you then call it in Vim with:

+{% highlight vim lineanchors %}
+:call MyFunction()
+{% endhighlight %}

+### Recognise custom filetypes

+I've got `moo.vim` files in my `~/.vim/after/syntax` and `~/.vim/after/ftplugin`, for all `moo` files with extension `.moo`.
+To get Vim to recognise these `.moo` files and apply the Vim scripts associated therewith, I need to create a file called `moo.vim` in `~/.vim/ftdetect/`, which contains the following:

+{% highlight vim %}
+au BufRead,BufNewFile *.moo set filetype=moo
+{% endhighlight %}

+*Note*: You may have to wipe your `~/.vim/view` before Vim recognises old files as this new filetype.

 ### Editing over scp

 Vim comes with the ability to edit files remotely over scp.
 This can be achieved via: